-The company you're working for is having a problem recruiting enough quality trainees to work in bank branches.
+The company you're working is having a problem recruiting enough quality trainees to work on bank branches.
 You'll be hiring again this year.
 Last year, you only got few applicants because of the negative reports from the previous workers.
-How will you gather ideas on how you could attract more applicants?
+How will you collect ideas on how you could attract more applicants?